arshdeep4909/A--algorithm/README.md

 lets say we delete the element 6; so the next time the loop will run for i =7;
 but the element that was at 7 is now at 6 so we can miss checking that element.

+# back tracking to find the most optimal path

+in the loop where we are assigning the g value we also add this line

+        neighbor.previous = current;

+and as we know current = openSet[winner];

+now even though when the neighbour is furhter evaluated in the future;
+when it takes the value as "current", it is going to have a previous property since we added that in the g loop

+path = [];
+let temp = current;
+path.push(temp);
+while (temp.previous) {
+path.push(temp.previous);
+temp = temp.previous;
+}

+using this loop we first add temp to loop; then as long as it has previous we keep adding the previous (previous node) backtracking our way to the start.